 Injured in a dog attack?
 Our New Hampshire dog attack lawyers are standing by to give you the help you need.
-Call today to discuss the incident in a consultation.
+Call Upton & Hatfield, LLP today at (603) 634-9560 or contact us online to discuss your case!

 New Hampshire Dog Bite Laws

 New Hampshire uses strict liability laws for dog bite cases.
 Under this system of rules, dog owners are responsible for any harm caused by their dogs unless they can argue otherwise.
 Unlike in one-bite law states, a dog’s owner can still be fully liable for the damages caused by a dog even when they had no reason to suspect their dog would ever hurt someone.
-In other words, if a dog does not have a history of aggression, but it bites or attacks someone all the same, then the dog owner can be held liable due to the strict liability rule.
+In other words, if a dog does not have a history of aggression but bites or attacks someone all the same, then the dog owner can be held liable due to the strict liability rule.

 Immediate Steps to Take After a Dog Bite Incident